JSJ9/JSJ9/README.md

-- 👋 Hey, this is Janine
+- 👋 Hello!
+This is Janine
-- 👀 I’m interested in developing my own app
+- 👀 I’m interested in machine learning and robotics
-- 🌱 I’m currently learning how to use React Native
+- 🌱 I’m currently learning how to create a home appliance system
-- 📫 Reach me at jimenezjsd@gmail.com
+- 📫 Reach me at jimenezj9@utexas.edu

 <!---
 JSJ9/JSJ9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.